 Where can I find additional information about emergency procedures or emergency situations?

 Information about existing emergency procedures and emergency preparedness is posted at una.edu/police.
-During an emergency, details and updated information regarding the specific emergency will be provided on the UNA home page at una.edu.
+During an emergency, details and updated information regarding the specific emergency will be provided on the UNA homepage.